 - Aircrew: 1

-The A 109 is powered by two Pratt & Whitney 206C engines, housed in independent fire-proof bays and controlled by Full Authority Digital Engine Control Units.
-These reliable engines drive fuel and oil pumps and a generator for all electrical loads; this also acts as the engine starter.
-The twin-engine design gives the pilot more flexibility when planning routes over built-up areas, as the aircraft can operate at limited weights on a single engine; therefore even if power from one engine is lost, the aircraft can maintain height to clear the built-up area.
+It is powered by two Pratt & Whitney 206C engines, housed in independent fire-proof bays and controlled by Full Authority Digital Engine Control units.
+These reliable engines drive fuel and oil pumps as well as a generator for running all electrical services, which also acts as the engine starter.
+The twin-engine design gives the pilot more flexibility when planning routes over built-up areas, as the aircraft can operate at limited weights on a single engine.
+Even if power from one engine is lost, the aircraft can maintain height to clear a built-up area.
 The twin-engine design also increases safety margins when flying in and out of confined landing sites.

 The rotor system comprises four main rotor blades and two tail rotor blades of composite construction.
 The main rotor head has elastomeric bearings, while the tail rotor is a teetering type, both driven by conventional gearboxes.
 The A109 has two independent hydraulic circuits both driven from the main rotor gearbox.
 One provides power to one side of the main servo jacks and gives servo assistance to the tail rotor.
 The other is connected to the other side of the main jacks and powers the utility services for undercarriage movement and braking.
 The fuselage is in two main parts; the main cockpit/cabin section and the tail boom.
 Both are of aluminium semi-monocoque design for lightness and strength and the main section is extremely crash-worthy.